yusheng-lin/dotnet-oteldemo/README.md

 Advanced: change exporter protocol

-- The services send OTLP to Jaeger at `http://jaeger:4317` (gRPC).
-If you want to use OTLP HTTP instead, set the endpoint to `http://jaeger:4318/v1/traces` and ensure the exporter is configured for HTTP protobuf.
+- The services send OTLP to the OpenTelemetry Collector at `http://otel-collector:4317` (gRPC).
+The collector then forwards this to Jaeger.
+If you want to change how services talk to the collector, you can update the `OTEL_EXPORTER_OTLP_ENDPOINT` and the collector's `receivers` configuration in `otel-collector-config.yaml`.

-Run on Kubernetes
+## Run on Kubernetes

 This project includes Kubernetes manifests in the `k8s/` directory to deploy the entire stack to a Kubernetes cluster.